powerBIspecialist/MySQL-HR-system-management/README.md

 - Role-based access control and user permissions
 - Data security through restricted access to sensitive tables
 - Encapsulation of business logic inside the database layer

+- ## Performance Analysis

+- Query execution analysis using EXPLAIN plans
+- Identification of inefficient queries
+- Optimization using indexes
+- Comparison of query performance before and after optimization
+- Improvement of JOIN and filtering operations